rust-lang/rfcs/text/0000-security-advisories.md

 Like `yank` it takes a `--vers` option, with two differences:

-- if a version is not specified, `advisory` will default to marking all existing versions on Crates.io as vulnerable.
+- if a version is not specified, `advisory` will default to all existing versions.

 - Version ranges such as `<1.2.6, >1.0.0` can be specified.
 This is comparable to the syntax used for specifying dependencies in the `Cargo.toml`, with the